stratza/spindlex/docs/contributing.rst

     from typing import Dict, List, Optional, Union import logging

-    from spindle.exceptions import SSHException
+    from spindlex.exceptions import SSHException

     class ExampleClass:
         """Example class demonstrating code style.

-        This class shows the preferred code style for Spindle.
+        This class shows the preferred code style for SpindleX.

         Args:
             hostname: The hostname to connect to.